Bayesian Uncertainty Estimation Under Complex Sampling: Introduction

+When a Bayesian model has a mis-specified likelihood, the resulting posterior distribution contracts on an alternative distribution which is the minimum Kullback-Leibler distance from the true generating distribution \citep{kleijn2012}.
+However \cite{kleijn2012} demonstrate that Bayesian credible sets from the posterior are not valid confidence sets.
+In other words, under mis-specification, the MLE and the posterior distribution for the mis-specified model have different limiting distributions.
+This suggests that an adjustment is needed to achieve valid confidence sets asymptotically. \citet{2009arXiv0911.5357R} motivate a similar sandwich form of an adjustment of the asymptotic covariance of the pseudo-posterior distribution under specification of a composite weight-exponentiated pseudo-likelihood, where their pseudo-likelihood is employed to approximate a likelihood that is not able to be specified. \citet{2009arXiv0911.5357R} redesign the MCMC sampler to accomplish the adjustment, such that their approach requires the development of a specialized MCMC sampler, distinct from the sampler developed for the population, $P_{\theta_{0}}$.

-\citet{2009arXiv0911.5357R} motivate a similar sandwich form of an adjustment of the asymptotic covariance of the pseudo-posterior distribution as we do we under specification of a composite weight-exponentiated pseudo-likelihood, where their pseudo-likelihood is employed to approximate a likelihood that is not able to be specified.
-By contrast, our survey sampling set-up assumes existence of a population model, $P_{\theta_{0}}$, which, though unknown, has a tractable form that allows consistency of our estimator, $P_{\theta}$.
-Even though consistency is achieved, the survey weighted pseudo-posterior is still misspecified because the exponentially weighted likelihood is a noisy approximation to the true likelihood of the joint distribution $(P_{\theta_{0}},P_{\nu})$.
+Our survey sampling formulation assumes existence of a population model, $P_{\theta_{0}}$, which, though unknown, has a tractable form that allows consistency of our estimator, $P_{\theta}$.
+Even though consistency is achieved, the survey-weighted pseudo-posterior is still mis-specified because the exponentially weighted likelihood is a noisy approximation to the true likelihood of the joint distribution $(P_{\theta_{0}},P_{\nu})$.
 The sampling-weighted pseudo-posterior arises out of a random sampling mechanism to approximate the information in the population using a partially observed sample taken from that population.
-So \citet{2009arXiv0911.5357R} don't compute expectations with respect to the joint distribution, $(P_{\theta_{0}},P_{\nu})$, to develop their adjustment since they do not contemplate a random sampling process governed by $P_{\nu}$. \citet{2009arXiv0911.5357R} implicitly assume that their weight-adjusted pseudo-posterior is correct in the absence of an ability to specify the exact likelihood.
-By contrast, we provide theoretical results for the form of the asymptotic sampling-weighted pseudo-MLE covariance matrix under the joint distribution for population generation and the taking of a sample. \citet{2009arXiv0911.5357R} redesign the MCMC sampler to accomplish the adjustment, unlike our post-processing step, such that their approach requires the development of a specialized MCMC sampler, distinct from the sampler developed for the population, $P_{\theta_{0}}$.
+In contrast, \citet{2009arXiv0911.5357R} don't compute expectations with respect to the joint distribution, $(P_{\theta_{0}},P_{\nu})$, to develop their adjustment since they do not contemplate a random sampling process governed by $P_{\nu}$.
+We provide theoretical results for the form of the asymptotic sampling-weighted pseudo-MLE covariance matrix under the joint distribution for population generation and the taking of a sample.
+We also provide a clean post-estimation adjustment that allows for minimal changing of a user's intended MCMC implementation.